You have questions?

 My office is located at 117A W Main St.; Manchester, TN 37355.
 The office is located beside Mid-TN Vape Shop (the door is under the awning attached to the vape shop).
 We face the front door of the courthouse.

-Current scheduled hours are Wednesday through Friday, 5:00p-9:30p.
-Office hours and days are subject to change based on client needs and therapist availability.
+My current office hours vary day to day.
+I'm in the office usually 2-3 days per week.
+Office hours and days change based on client needs and therapist availability.

 How long does each therapy session take?